-Make an appointment with your family doctor or a general practitioner if you have prolonged fatigue or other signs or symptoms that worry you.
+Make an appointment with your primary care doctor if you have prolonged fatigue or other signs or symptoms that worry you.
 If you're diagnosed with a type of anemia that requires more complex treatment, such as aplastic anemia or anemia caused by other diseases, you may be referred to a doctor who specializes in blood disorders (hematologist).

-Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to be well prepared.
-Here's some information to help you get ready and what to expect from your doctor.
+Because appointments can be brief and there's often a lot of ground to cover, it's a good idea to be well-prepared.
+Here's some information to help you get ready.

 What you can do

 - List any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - List key personal information, including any major stresses or recent life changes.